prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 - Custom formula: `=$G2="Active"` → Green background (#d9ead3)
 - Add another rule: `=$G2="Archived"` → Gray background (#efefef)

-This visually highlights active vs archived assignments.
+This visually highlights active vs archived subjects.

 **Note:** Since MASTER_DATA no longer has a Status column, you may want to remove or update this conditional formatting.